DontRelaX/react-rx-props/README.md

 that can be used as `observable.takeUntil(this.props.exist)`.
 It will be emit value once HoC component will unmount.
 Affected by `addDollar`.

 `propTypes` - instead specifying prop types in your component pass it here.
 By default `undefined`.
+If `addDollar = true` all dollars at the end of prop names will be removed.
+It may help IDE to properly highlight props.

 `defaultProps` - instead specifying default props in your component pass it here.
 By default `undefined`.
+If `addDollar = true` all dollars at the end of prop names will be removed.
+It may help IDE to properly highlight props.

 `addDollar` - if `true` it will add $ to property name when it wrapped into observable.
 By default `true`.